 ALLO-605, which we exclusively license to Allogene pursuant to the Allogene License Agreement, is an allogeneic engineered CAR T-cell product targeting BCMA.
-ALLO-605 utilizes Allogene's TurboCARTM Technology.
+ALLO-605 utilizes the TurboCARTM technology.
+According to Allogene, this technology allows signaling to be engineered selectively into CAR T cells and has shown the ability to improve the potency and persistence of the cells and to delay exhaustion of the cells in preclinical model.

-In April 2021, Allogene announced that the FDA has approved the IND for ALLO-605, in patients with relapsed or refractory MM.
+In April 2021, Allogene announced that the FDA had approved the IND for ALLO-605, in patients with relapsed or refractory MM, which is referred as to as the "IGNITE Study".